DVDFab Blu-ray Copy Review 2026: Decryption Tests, User Feedback, and Fixes

 2. Inserted the source disc into the drive.
 Clicked Add Source to load the test disc.
 Analysis completed in approximately 3 seconds.
 The resulting information showed that the bad sectors had been successfully read and analyzed.

 3. Ejected the source disc and inserted a blank BD50 disc.
-Selected the optical drive containing the blank disc from the Save to dropdown menu.
-Click Start to begin the copy.
+Selected the optical drive containing the blank disc from the Save to dropdown menu, then clicked Start to begin the copy.
 The physical backup of the original disc was completed in 9 minutes and 17 seconds.

 Test Results